stevenmahabir/AcademicDB-C/README.md

-# StudentSort - Advanced Database Management with Algorithm Analysis
+# AcademicDB-C - Advanced Database Management with Algorithm Analysis

 A C-based student database management system that implements and analyzes multiple sorting and searching algorithms for academic record management.